Cosmic-Ide/Cosmic-IDE/docs/data-permissions-and-security.md

 - JetBrains/Kotlin, Eclipse JDT LS, Coursier/GitHub, Google SDK, and Android ARM tool sources during setup;
 - Gradle distributions and project-declared artifact repositories;
-- user-supplied plugin repository URLs;
+- user-supplied plugin repository indexes and checksum-pinned plugin packages;
 - user-supplied HTTP(S) TextMate grammar links;
 - community/source/donation links selected in the UI.

-The plugin repository value is currently stored but not fetched by an installer UI.
+The plugin marketplace fetches only HTTPS indexes and package URLs.
+Every entry must pin the package SHA-256; the installer verifies it before bounded, traversal-safe extraction.
 Project Gradle configuration and terminal commands may contact arbitrary hosts.

 Remote TextMate content is data parsed by the grammar engine, not executed as a shell command, but